open-telemetry/opentelemetry.io/content/en/ecosystem/registry/_index.md

 ## What do you need?

-The OpenTelemetry Registry allows you to search for instrumentation libraries, tracer implementations, utilities, and other useful projects in the OpenTelemetry ecosystem.
+The OpenTelemetry Registry allows you to search for instrumentation libraries, collector components, utilities, and other useful projects in the OpenTelemetry ecosystem.

 - Not able to find an exporter for your language?
 Remember, the [OpenTelemetry Collector](/docs/collector) supports exporting to a variety of